The Amazing Story of Christ's Birth Reg Wright

 If these Magi were pagan astrologers, why would God lead them - these pagan astrologers -- from a distant land, directly to the very house where Jesus was?
 That does not make sense.

-Notice now verse 12: Then, being divinely warned in a dream that they should not return to Herod, they departed for their own country another way.
+Notice now Matthew 2:12 Then, being divinely warned in a dream that they should not return to Herod, they departed for their own country another way.

 This verse indicates that these Magi were people who were receptive to God's direction.
 They were divinely warned in a dream, and they immediately obeyed.
 No questions asked.